Designing Net-Zero Buildings with EnergyPlus

 TABLE F. ENERGY USAGE EMPLOYING ALL STRATEGIES

 Once the designer has reduced the energy usage of a building, Energyplus can help him/her calculate the area of photovoltaic panels required to generate enough energy for a net-zero building.
 EnergyPlus Generator with PV example file provides three different types of PV panels: simple, equivalent one-diode, and Sandia (values provided by Sandia Labs).
 This study uses a simple PV panel with 12% cell efficiency, fixed conversion efficiency, and active cells on 50% surface area.
-In real life, the panel manufacturer will provide data photovotaic performance.
+In real life, the panel manufacturer will provide data for photovotaic performance.

-TABLE G. POWER GENERATION
+TABLE J1.
+POWER GENERATION (BASELINE)

 8.0 Conclusion